xfolland/emaily/README.md

 - SENDGRID_FROM_EMAIL
 - STRIPE_SECRET_KEY

-The REACT_APP_STRIPE_PUBLISHABLE_KEY environment variable in client/.env.production should be changed to your own as well.
+The REACT_APP_STRIPE_PUBLISHABLE_KEY environment variable in client/.env.production should be changed to your own as well, and the webhooks url should be set up on sendgrid.

 It may be available online in the future.